 If you still have low flame or yellow flame, give it a second try, although you might have a faulty regulator that is causing the low flame or yellow flame.
 That will need to be replaced if it is bad.

-This is the most common problem that impacts low or yellow flame output.
+Another common problem that impacts low or yellow flame output is a leak between the tank and the grill.
 To troubleshoot, apply soapy water to the propane tank valve, connector, hose, all the way up to where the hose connects to the burner assembly on your grill.
 Look for bubbles to indicate small leaks of the gas source.
 If you have any leaks, for safety reasons, get them repaired or replaced immediately.

 This can be caused by the OPD safety valve in the Propane tank being tripped.
 A reason why the safety valve might have tripped could be that it detected a leak somewhere between the propane tank and the burner (including a burner not being turned off all the way).